silnrsi/font-ramsina/source/opentype/README.txt

 1. 0715 SYRIAC LETTER DALATH (or 072A SYRIAC LETTER RISH) followed by 0710 SYRIAC LETTER ALAPH rendered as Glyph 1 (obligatory)
 2. 0720 SYRIAC LETTER LAMADH followed by 0710 SYRIAC LETTER ALAPH and NO diacritic on 0710 is renderdered as Glyph 3.
 This is obligatory regardless of whether 0710 is in the middle or at the end of a word.
-3. 0720 SYRIAC LETTER LAMADH followed by 0710 SYRIAC LETTER ALAPH and there is a diacritic on 0710, then 0710 is rendered as Glyph 1.
+3. (removed) 0720 SYRIAC LETTER LAMADH followed by 0710 SYRIAC LETTER ALAPH and there is a diacritic on 0710, then 0710 is rendered as Glyph 1.
-4. Any character, except 0720 SYRIAC LETTER LAMADH (which is covered by rules 2 & 3) followed by 0710 SYRIAC LETTER ALAPH and NO diacritic on 0710, then 0710 is rendered as Glyph 2.
+4. (removed) Any character, except 0720 SYRIAC LETTER LAMADH (which is covered by rules 2 & 3) followed by 0710 SYRIAC LETTER ALAPH and NO diacritic on 0710, then 0710 is rendered as Glyph 2.
 This is obligatory regardless of whether 0710 is in the middle or at the end of a word.
-5. Any character, except 0720 SYRIAC LETTER LAMADH (which is covered by rules 2 & 3), followed by 0710 SYRIAC LETTER ALAPH AND there is a diacritic on 0710, then 0710 is rendered as Glyph 1.
+5. (removed) Any character, except 0720 SYRIAC LETTER LAMADH (which is covered by rules 2 & 3), followed by 0710 SYRIAC LETTER ALAPH AND there is a diacritic on 0710, then 0710 is rendered as Glyph 1.
 6. Glyph 3 is only used with 0720 SYRIAC LETTER LAMADH
 7. All other contexts of 0710 SYRIAC LETTER ALAPH, follow the general rule of shaping, i.e. initial and final forms.